supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 ## Guest Introduction (John)

 “Today we’re joined by Tyler Jacobs, Director of Digital Transformation at Morey’s Piers.

 Tyler first joined Morey’s as an intern over a decade ago, and since then he’s become the person leadership turns to when they need to bridge legacy operations with modern technology.

-Tyler and his team just launched Morey's new Fam Club loyalty program this summer – a points-based system that had to integrate multiple disconnected systems, deliver real-time messaging, and somehow do it all with a three-person team where one of them – Tyler – freely admits he can't write a line of code.

-What makes this story fascinating is that Morey's has a long-standing 'no discount' culture.
-They've never believed in devaluing their product.
-But... they knew they needed a way to extend strategic offers, drive retention, and get guests to do 'one more thing' – which is, ride one more ride, eat one more meal, visit one more time.
+Most recently, Tyler and his team launched _Fam Club_ — Morey’s first-ever loyalty program.
+In just four months, with a team of three, they integrated multiple systems, cleaned years of guest data, and rolled out a points-based program that delivers real-time offers as soon as a guest steps off a ride.

+What makes this story remarkable is that Morey’s has always been known for its “no discount” philosophy.
+Loyalty at Morey’s isn’t about coupons — it’s about creating value, nudging behavior, and getting guests to do just one more thing.
-The result is a loyalty program that sends you a targeted message by the time you get off a ride, offering you something specific at the stand right next at the exit.
-That's the kind of real-time, behavior-driven marketing that most attractions dream about...  but few actually execute.
-I'm excited to dive into how Tyler and the Morey's team pulled this off.

-Tyler, welcome to Signal."
+I'm excited to dive into how Tyler and the Morey's team pulled this off, so Tyler, welcome to Signal."

 ---